 Most data we process and store about you is drawn from your student record.
-We process and store data including your name, contact details, your academic background, qualifications which you are awarded and academic record while at the University.
+We process and store data including your name, contact details, qualifications which you are awarded and academic record while at the University.
 We do not process data on your date of birth, ethnicity, or ID photograph.

 We will process your data in order to: